SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### TRUNCATE
-`TRUNCATE` will delete all the data but it will not modify the structre of the table
+`TRUNCATE` will delete all the data but it will not modify the structure of the table
 ```sql
 MariaDB [dbms_sample]> TRUNCATE class;
 Query OK, 0 rows affected (0.703 sec)